August weather, stream flows, and summary

 If hatches are minimal, then trout will feed on terrestrials and midges or mayfly nymphs.
 For fishing midges and mayfly nymphs in the deeper buckets and holes, long leaders of 12- to 15-feet are best, tapered to 5X or 6X fluorocarbon tippets.
 A tandem nymph rig on a 12- or 15-foot leader tapered to 5X or 6X fluorocarbon with a size 18 or 20 midge or Pheasant Tail can produce fish.
 Most experienced spring creek anglers use small yarn or light pinch-on indicators and small size—6 to 12—split shot.
 Because most currents on the spring creeks run slower than larger rivers, less weight and shorter depths from fly to indicator are essential.
 Successful patterns include Sawyer Pheasant Tails, Zebra midges, and WD-40s.

 For dry fly anglers, terrestrials will provide the bulk of the excitement.
 But unlike freestone trout who are opportunistic feeders and often are eager to move several feet to gulp a grasshopper, ant, or beetle, spring creek trout have plenty of options for food without having to swim far.
-Anglers desiring to fish terrestrials on the spring creeks should be patient, expect to cover plenty of water, and always be ready to expect the unexpected because the spring creeks are full of fish, the fish just may not be full-on ready to eat terrestrials.
+Anglers desiring to fish terrestrials on the spring creeks should be patient, expect to cover plenty of water, and always be ready to expect the unexpected because though the spring creeks are full of fish, the fish just may not be full-on ready to eat terrestrials.

 Where to find August trout on Nelson’s, DePuy’s, and Armstrong’s spring creeks